emlynsg/graphix-jcz-transpiler/README.md

 implements that transpilation mehtod in a straightforward and principled way.

+The package allows for transpilation of circuits with the following steps:

+1. Convert circuit, defined by gates available in Graphix, to a set of J and ∧z gates.

+2. Construct an open graph from the J and ∧z gates.

+3. Find a flow for the open graph and convert it into a pattern.

 Compared to the existing transpilation procedure in Graphix, this implementation is more naive but also more transparent: